A geometric mesh smoothing algorithm related to damped oscillations: The geometric triangle transformation

-This simple transformation fulfills the criteria to be a suitable base for a mesh smoothing algorithm, i.e., it regularizes an arbitrary triangle, and -- as we see in this article -- has other nice mathematical properties.
+This simple transformation fulfills the criteria to be a suitable base for a mesh smoothing algorithm, i.e., if applied iteratively, it regularizes an arbitrary triangle, and -- as we see in this article -- has other nice mathematical properties.